adrobinoga/zk-protocol/README.md

 ## Getting Started ##

-This project is part of an effort to build an alternative for ZKTeco's Standalone devices, you should begin by reading the user manual and the Standalone SDK docs.
+This project is part of an effort to build an alternative for ZKTeco's Standalone devices, you should begin by reading the user manual and the Standalone SDK docs, that can be found in ZKTeco's SDKs Download page.

 Then begin with the main page: